 This event will be of interest to entrepreneurs, inventors, business owners and managers, marketers, educators, librarians, and others with an interest in patenting inventions and designs or protecting trademarks and service marks.

 Topics to be addressed at sessions throughout the day are: an overview of patents and trademarks; conducting a preliminary federal trademark search using the USPTO website and databases; and avoiding invention-promotion scams.

 A Local Resources Panel Discussion also will be held to discuss local sources of patent and trademark assistance for entrepreneurs, inventors, and small businesses.
 Scheduled panelists are:

 - Julie Morey, Director, Grand Junction Small Business Development Center

 - Tom Benton, Director, The Maverick Innovation Center, Colorado Mesa University

-- Lloyd Quesenberry, intellectual property attorney, Rider & Quesenberry, LLC
+- Lloyd Quesenberry, trademark law attorney, Rider & Quesenberry, LLC

 - Mark Radtke, assistant regional director, USPTO Rocky Mountain Regional Office